 “Many of these expectations are likely too optimistic in the short-term, and will become more material in the long-term.
 [That’s because] the nominal amount of gas burned won’t outpace network inflation…

 Taken together, EIP-1559 and the move to PoS will have a major impact on miners and the economics of Ethereum.
-But at the moment, the upgrade alone does not.”Don't Miss a Beat – Subscribe to get crypto email alerts delivered directly to your inbox
+But at the moment, the upgrade alone does not.”Don't Miss a Beat – Subscribe to get email alerts delivered directly to your inbox

 Follow us on Twitter, Facebook and Telegram